The Computer History Museum: Preserving Modern History

 Why a Computer History Museum?

 In the last 150 years, humans have turned to invent tools that amplify the human mind.
 At the core of this invention is computing.

-The computer is one of one of our greatest technological inventions.
+The computer is one of our greatest technological inventions.
 Its impact is—or will be—judged comparable to the wheel, the steam engine, and the printing press.
 But here’s the magic that makes it so spectacular: it isn’t designed to do a specific thing.

 The computer has altered the human experience, and changed the way we work, what we do at play, and even how we think.
 At the Computer History Museum, it is important that the “why” and the “how” are preserved, as well as the “what.”

 Preserving the history of computing is essential to the future.
 When Steve Jobs was a young entrepreneur, it is reported that he asked Noyce for advice.
 Noyce is reported to have told him that “You can’t really understand what’s going on now unless you understand what came before.”

 At the Computer History Museum in Mountain View, California, there is a balance of theme and chronology when it comes to the presentation of the information and exhibits.

 At the museum, there are 19 themed galleries with each gallery showing the development of computing over time.
 Each gallery is anchored by an icon that illustrates a dramatic or revolutionary moment in time.

 Going back to the beginning, the Memory and Storage gallery sends each museum-goer back to 1956 when an unlikely crew of engineers created something completely new, the first disk drive, the RAMAC 305.